 There are several different types of cancer which fall under the umbrella category of kidney cancer.
 Of these there are two predominant types, renal cell carcinomas (RCC) and urothelial cell carcinomas (UCC).
-The names describe which region they blog5originated in.
+The names describe which region they originated in.
 RCC originated in the kidney specifically and is responsible for 90 percent to 95 percent of all cases.
 UCC is a cancer that can occur in other organs in the urinary system and grows out of the transitional lining of the kidneys and other hollow organs like the bladder.
 What’s included in the following statistics is the specific form of UCC that can be considered kidney cancer, which is called renal pelvis cancer.

 Risk Factors